-The WLAN UE is the UE (equipped with UICC card including (U)SIM) utilized by a 3GPP subscriber to access the WLAN interworking.
-The WLAN UE may be capable of WLAN access only, or it may be capable of both WLAN and 3GPP System accesses.
-Some WLAN UE may be capable of simultaneous access to both WLAN and 3GPP systems.
-The WLAN UE may include terminal types whose configuration (e.g. interface to a UICC), operation and software environment are not under the exclusive control of the 3GPP system operator, such as a laptop computer or PDA with a WLAN card, UICC card reader and suitable software applications.
+A WLAN UE is the UE (equipped with UICC card including (U)SIM) utilized by a 3GPP subscriber to access the WLAN network for 3GPP interworking purpose.
+A WLAN UE may include terminal types whose configuration (e.g. interface to a UICC), operation and software environment are not under the exclusive control of the 3GPP system operator, such as a laptop computer or PDA with a WLAN card, UICC card reader and suitable software applications.